Raffaella Laezza: Social engagement

 Laezza is involved in social and environmental initiatives including Treedom and the Patto per la Sostenibilità Brescia 2050.
-She collaborates with the Cooperativa Impronte in Rovereto and the organization Un Sogno per la Vita Onlus in Trieste, both active in supporting people with disabilities.
+She is a member of Cooperativa Impronte, which was founded in Rovereto by her family under the name Cooperativa Iter, and of the organization Un Sogno per la Vita Onlus in Trieste; both organizations are active in supporting people with disabilities.
 In 2024, she signed the Manifesto di Assisi, an initiative promoting sustainable and human-centered economic development.